All posts by Saskia

 Category:

 My target audience is anyone interested in gaming culture.
-My goal is to keep my readers at the forefront of the latest trends, strategies, and developments in the fast-paced world of games, therefore I will focus on addressing the specific interests and preferences among the community.
-By staying attuned to the latest gaming trends, industry news, and community discussions, I can ensure that my products remain relevant and engaging.
+My primary goal is to keep my readers informed about the latest trends, strategies and developments in the gaming world.
+To achieve this I will focus on addressing the specific interests and preferences within the community by staying attuned to industry news, community discussions, and the latest gaming trends.

-By embracing media language and representation that is authentic, inclusive, and diverse, my magazine aims to create a vibrant and engaging space for gamers to connect, learn, and celebrate their shared passion for gaming.
+To ensure my content is accessible to a passive audience, I will use language that is clear and concise.
+I will also apply Albert Bandura’s Social Learning Theory to make game reviews and new gaming content engaging and relatable.
+Additionally, I will incorporate elements of Henry Jenkins Participatory Culture Theory to encourage a sense of community and social connection between my readers and the content of my products.
+By supporting media language and representation that is authentic, inclusive, and diverse, my magazine aims to create a vibrant and engaging space for gamers to connect, learn, and celebrate their shared passion for gaming.
 All of this will help create a form of escapism and provide entertainment within the community.

 NEA